 It must be taken into account that a significant investment of capital will be carried out by a legal entity originating from a territory that does not have the consideration of a tax haven according to Spanish regulations, and the foreigner has, directly or indirectly, the majority of the voting rights and has the power to appoint or dismiss the majority of the members of its administrative body.

-In the case of Entrepreneurs, an entrepreneurial activity will be understood as one that is of an innovative nature, with special interest for Spain, and for that purpose has a favourable report from the Commercial Office where the investor submits the visa application.
+In the case of Entrepreneurs, an entrepreneurial activity will be understood as one that is of an innovative nature, with a special interest in Spain, and for that purpose has a favourable report from the Commercial Office where the investor submits the visa application.

 4. Residence Visa for Highly Qualified Professionals, “Visado de Residencia para Profesionales Altamente Cualificados” or TAC